-• JA14 Qualification Requirements for Central Heat Pump Water Heater System

-The proposed code change would add a new Joint Appendix to include testing and design documentation requirements for central HPWH systems.

-• Table RA2-1 Summary of Measures Requiring Field Verification and Diagnostic Testing

-The proposed new Central HPWH verification requirement would add an entry to the summary table under the Multifamily DHW Heating Measures heading.

-New RA 3.6.x HERS-Verified Central Heat Pump Water Systems Serving Multiple Dwelling Units

-The proposed code change would add a new section to the Reference Appendix to include field visual verification for central HPWH systems.
+- New NA 2.4 Field Verification of Installed Heat Pump System in Highrise Residential Dwelling Units: The purpose of these procedures is to verify that residential space cooling systems and heat pumps have the required components to achieve the energy efficiency claimed in the compliance documents.
+The procedures apply when an HSPF, SEER, or EER higher than the default is claimed.JA14 Qualification Requirements for Central Heat Pump Water Heater System: The proposed code change would add a new Joint Appendix to include testing and design documentation requirements for central HPWH systems in multifamily and nonresidential buildings. - Table RA2-1 Summary of Measures Requiring Field Verification and Diagnostic Testing: The proposed new Central HPWH verification requirement would add an entry to the summary table under the Multifamily DHW Heating Measures heading. - New RA 3.6.x Field-Verified Central Heat Pump Water Systems Serving Multiple Dwelling Units: The proposed code change would add a new section to the Reference Appendix to include field visual verification for central HPWH systems.
 The verification procedure would include verification of equipment specifications, minimum system capabilities, plumbing configuration, and installation requirements.